 Our winery is located at 45 Enterprise Court #6, within the city limits of Napa, in an industrial area called The Crusher District.
 If you're driving to visit us and coming to Napa for the first time, it can be a bit disorienting when you're pulling into the winery, because we aren't located up-valley in the splendor and glory of Napa Valley proper -- maybe one day we will be -- but we do love this slice of heaven where we have crafted a truly chic industrial space that happens to be a ton of fun to come taste wine in.

 Yes!
-We recently purchased a small vineyard on Cuttings Wharf Road that provides the fruit for our Estate Sauvignon Blanc.
-We are currently replanting our vineyard to a mix of Merlot, Cabernet Sauvignon, Cabernet Franc, and Petit Verdot.
-Check back with us in say ... four years, and we can tell you more about it!
+We recently purchased a small vineyard on Cuttings Wharf Road that provides the fruit for our Estate Sauvignon Blanc and we have Merlot, Cabernet Sauvignon, Cabernet Franc, and Petit Verdot under development.
+Come taste with us and we can tell you more about it!

 We source grapes from eleven different family farms and vineyards scattered throughout the North Bay Area of California, from the Santa Cruz Mountains to Anderson Valley.
 Almost all of the grapes grown in Napa are produced and bottled under the Crosby Roamann brand label, whereas the single vineyard Pinot Noir wines from outside of Napa Valley are produced and bottled under Sean's eponymous label which you can find here: www.seanwmcbride.com